 The technology used is HTC’s BoomSound technology, which gives you a smooth and decent sound quality.
 In comparison to its competitors, a lot of attention has been paid to the quality.
 Users have reviewed the speakers to have a brilliant channel separation, mid-range and treble are quite sound.
 The volume goes significantly high.
 As far as sound quality is concerned, Nexus 9 beats iPad Air hands down!

-Battery Life – You won’t get bored in that long flight!
+Battery Life – You won’t get bored on that long flight!

 Nexus 9 comes with a battery life of 6700 mAh, which is quite substantial considering the fact that a tablet is not a device that you use all day long.
 Nevertheless, it has a working battery life of 8.5 hours, and thus, can last you for practically the entire day.

-Since it has a high resolution 2k screen, it could definitely do with the higher battery strength.
-User reviews have claimed that if your use your tablet for a couple of hours everyday, it can last for a few days together.
+Since it has a high-resolution 2k screen, it could definitely do with the higher battery strength.
+User reviews have claimed that if you use your tablet for a couple of hours every day, it can last for a few days together.

-This HTC tablet comes with a NVIDIA Tegra K1 System-on-chip.
+This HTC tablet comes with an NVIDIA Tegra K1 System-on-chip.
 There’s a whole collection of games, which are specially optimized for NVIDIA processors, which you can see on the application of NVIDIA TegraZone.

 Other than Portal, Half-Life 2, and Half-Life 2 Episode 1, all the NVIDIA games are available on the HTC Nexus.
 Graphically, it would be quite a stimulating experience!

 The software used by Google is Android 5.0 Lollipop, which has made quite the difference in the entire experience.
 There’s always the exception of CyanogenMod, but Android 5.0 L works best with it.
 Now, this little baby deserves a separate section, so more about that later.